jonlamb-gh/rpi4-rust-workspace/README.md

 Rust workspace for RPi4 bare metal things

-A lot of the things in here were inspired by [rust-raspi3-OS-tutorials](https://github.com/rust-embedded/rust-raspi3-OS-tutorials).
+A lot of the things in here were inspired by [rust-raspi3-OS-tutorials](https://github.com/rust-embedded/rust-raspi3-OS-tutorials) and [circle](https://github.com/rsta2/circle).

 ## Crates